22 Boston Historical Sites to Visit and Hotels Around

 14. Old North Church

 The Old North Church is located in Boston’s North End and featured prominently in the American Revolution.
-It is said to be the place where Robert Newman signalled the British army’s advance to fellow Patriots, lighting two lanterns in the steeple to signify the British were advancing via the river.
+This is where Robert Newman signalled the British army’s advance to fellow Patriots, lighting two lanterns in the steeple to signify the British were advancing via the river.

 An official National Historic Landmark, Old North Church was built in 1723 and houses a sculpture of former President George Washington.
 The church is also home to a crypt, the resting place of many soldiers killed in the Battle of Bunker Hill, and a bell-ringing chamber with eight bells cast in England.
 Visitors can see these areas on a guided behind-the-scenes tour.